gomeshun/pyLeptophilicDM/README.md

 and other common python packages (numpy, pandas, etc.)

+The developing environment is Anaconda3-2020.02, so it is recomennded to use Anaconda3-2020.02 or newer python environments.

 # How to install pyLeptophilicDM
 - install `git` on your computer.
 - `git clone` this project.